 Increasing household wealth and well-being through asset ownership

-Unlock Ownership Fund accelerates the development of equitable asset ownership through grants and investments.
+Unlock Ownership accelerates the development of equitable asset ownership through grants and investments.
 Specifically, the goal is to build wealth in historically underinvested households through home and employee ownership.

 How We Do It

-Unlock Ownership Fund makes it incredibly easy for DAF holders and donors to provide catalytic capital to emerging impact investing funds to tackle race-based wealth inequality and improve wellbeing for families.
+Unlock Ownership makes it incredibly easy for DAF holders and donors to provide catalytic capital to emerging impact investing funds to tackle race-based wealth inequality and improve wellbeing for families.

 The fund brings together a growing movement of leaders in the field to ensure that capital is being moved to the places where it can effectively accelerate change.